-Either way, when picking a theme you want to pay attention to the details in order to make sure it’s a good fit for your store.
+Either way, when picking a theme, you want to pay attention to the details in order to make sure it’s a good fit for your store.

 There’s also a reviews section so you can see what others who purchased the theme love and hate about it.

-A big difference that Shopify provides which other ecommerce site builders don’t is a library of existing Shopify stores that already use each theme.
+A big difference that Shopify provides that other ecommerce site builders don’t is a library of existing Shopify stores that already use each theme.
 You can get a picture-perfect view of the potential for your store that way, plus see how all the different features look and feel on an actual web store.

 #4 – Edit the Look and Feel

 Making your online store uniquely your own is crucial to standing out and ensuring the best customer experience possible.

 If you’ve never edited a website before, that’s no problem.
 Shopify is intuitive and makes your designing process super simple.